aammd/Habitat_Filtering/MS/OrgSize.md

 # Abstract

-At the local scale, species composition of often varies among habitat patches in response to differences in environmental variables.
-These differences act as "filters": organisms cannot occur in a habitat patch when their sensitivity to local environmental conditions prevents their establishment or persistence.
-However, not all groups of organisms are equally sensitive to the same environmental variables.
+The species of all groups of organisms respond to their environment, but not all groups respond to the same degree.
 Observational studies have already suggested that larger-bodied species are more strongly filtered by habitat than smaller- bodied species.
 However, this mechanism has never been tested experimentally.
 In our study we placed highly similar aquatic communities (composed of insects,